 Who owns the work created in the program?

 Users own 100% of what they create in the program.

 During live streams, Pixar story artists provide participants with their insights into storytelling and filmmaking, share their personal stories and paths to Pixar, and answer participant questions.

-Participants receive weekly peer feedback to guide their story development and revisions.
+Participants receive peer feedback to guide their story development and revisions.

 Participants can post questions to the community message board at any time.

 Participants can also email [email protected] for any additional support.

 Participants give and receive feedback via their submission gallery—either the youth gallery or the adult gallery.